X86-64: Licensing

 x86-64/AMD64 was solely developed by AMD.
-AMD holds patents on techniques used in AMD64; those patents must be licensed from AMD in order to implement AMD64.
+Until April 2021 when the relevant patents expired, AMD held patents on techniques used in AMD64; those patents had to be licensed from AMD in order to implement AMD64.
 Intel entered into a cross-licensing agreement with AMD, licensing to AMD their patents on existing x86 techniques, and licensing from AMD their patents on techniques used in x86-64.
 In 2009, AMD and Intel settled several lawsuits and cross-licensing disagreements, extending their cross-licensing agreements.